WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 In the case of `&&` where the second is not used if the first one returns 0.
 In the case of `||` the second one is executed if the first one returns a value different from 0.

 This is just a brief recollection of the most common special characters that will help us write simple bash scripts.
-With these and a few conditionals and loops we are ready to write useful scripts.
+With these and a few conditionals and loops, we are ready to write useful scripts.

 ## Tests and Conditionals

 Executing commands based on the result of a test is fundamental to most programming languages.
-In bash the structure looks like:
+In bash the structure looks like this:

 ~~~
 if test-expression